Signs and Symptoms

 What happens to someone with dermatomyositis?

-In DM, a distinctive reddish or purplish rash, presumably due to inflammation of surface blood vessels, may occur over the face, neck and chest; on the shoulders and upper back, resembling a shawl; and/or on the elbows, knees and ankles.
+In dermatomyositis, a distinctive reddish or purplish rash, presumably due to inflammation of surface blood vessels, may occur over the face, neck and chest; on the shoulders and upper back, resembling a shawl; and/or on the elbows, knees and ankles.
 The eyelids may appear as if eye shadow has been applied.

 The skin may be scaly, dry and rough.
 Sometimes it looks like a sunburn.